-- In the & Treeview double-click on the material attribute Steel (N mm) - Select the Plastic check box and for a Stress potential model enter an Initial uniaxial yield stress of 300 - Select the Hardening check box, select the Hardening gradient option and enter a Slope of 0 and a Plastic strain of 1000 in the first row of the table. - Click the OK button to finish and overwrite the existing material dataset.
+- In the steel (N mm) - Select the Plastic check box and for a Stress potential model enter an Initial uniaxial yield stress of 300 - Select the Hardening check box, select the Hardening gradient option and enter a Slope of 0 and a Plastic strain of 1000 in the first row of the table. - Click the OK button to finish and overwrite the existing material dataset.